wsargent/docker-cheat-sheet/README.md

 ### Import / Export

 There doesn't seem to be a way to use docker directly to import files into a container's filesystem.
+The closest thing is to mount a host file or directory as a data volume and copy it from inside the container.

 * [`docker cp`](http://docs.docker.io/reference/commandline/cli/#cp) copies files or folders out of a container's filesystem.
 * [`docker export`](http://docs.docker.io/reference/commandline/cli/#export) turns container filesystem into tarball.